kdoore/CS2335-Gitbook/getting-started-v2.md

 ![](/assets/SelectSpriteImg.png)

+###Physics2D

+###RigidBody2D
+This component

-#### Collider2D Components
+####Collider2D Components

-Gives sprites a collision boundary - allows for collision interactions with other objects, objects with Collider2D have a physical boundary
+This component gives sprites a physical presence, it gives them a collision boundary, it allows for collision interactions with other gameObjects that also have Collider2D component.

 * **IsTrigger** - when checking this checkbox: then this collider **will not display** collision interaction behavior, but it will cause the **OnTriggerEnter2D** event to be exectued.
 This is often used for sensing movement into zones, or for for objects that will be destroyed.

-### Create and Configure 2D Sprite GameObjects:
+###Create and Configure 2D Sprite GameObjects:

 1. Background Image - scale to fill the camera's viewport.
 2. **Player** gameObject - 2D Sprite GameObject